arcee-ai/mergekit/docs/create_a_merge_method.md

 ```

 The available base policies are `IGNORED`, `OPTIONAL`, `REQUIRED`, and `FORBIDDEN`.
 Input and non-base arities can be bounded independently.
-MergeKit validates contracts
-while planning a configured merge and validates every group in a direct batch before
-executing any group.

 ## Calling a method directly